 - And Kirby is, of course, Maggie.

-- 1. The anime is the only Kirby material that gives us any look at Kirby's origin.
+- 1. The anime is the only Kirby material that gives us any look at Kirby's origin, or Meta Knight's.

 - 2. In the anime, Kirby's explicitly called a baby, yet game manuals for games like Kirby's Dream Land refer to him as a "little boy".
 It would make sense if he aged a bit since the show.